 To troubleshoot these issues:

-- Use the Amazon Pinpoint API to validate the phone number.
+1. Use the Amazon Pinpoint API to validate the phone number.
+Using landline and VoIP phone numbers might cause delivery issues.

-If both steps above are successful, then consider testing on other devices.
+If both of these steps are successful, then consider testing on other devices.

-If the issue persists, then the device owner should contact their mobile carrier for support.
+If the issue persists, then the device owner must contact their mobile carrier for support.

 Troubleshoot multiple device delivery issues

-If the SMS delivery is affecting multiple devices, there could be issues with downstream aggregators, suppliers, and carriers
+If delayed SMS delivery affects multiple devices, there might be issues with downstream aggregators, suppliers, providers, and carriers.

 To troubleshoot potential downstream issues, create a support case for the service that you're using to send SMS messages.